lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

 + use additive method when -> seasonal variations are constant through the series
   + seasonally adjust the level by subtracting the seasonal component (of last period)
   + forecast formula: adding the seasonal part
-+ use multiplicative method when -> seasonal variations are changing **in propotion to the level of the series**
++ use multiplicative method when -> seasonal variations are changing **in proportion to the level of the series**
   + seasonally adjust the level by dividing the seasonal component (of last period)
   + forecast formula: multiplying the seasonal part
   –> one smoothing parameter for each of the components, $\alpha, \beta, \gamma \in [0,1]$